Former NFL defensive lineman says he needs kidney transplant

 The 38-year-old Haynesworth posted on Instagram that he’s been battling kidney disease for a few years.
 He shared a photo of himself in a hospital bed and wrote that his kidneys failed him Sunday and he’s looking for a donor.

-Haynesworth played 10 seasons in the NFL, including the first seven with the Titans who drafted him No. 15 overall in the 2002 draft out of the University of Tennessee.
-He also played for Washington, New England and Tampa Bay.
+Haynesworth played 10 seasons in the NFL.
+He spent his first seven seasons with the Titans, who selected him No. 15 overall in the 2002 draft out of the University of Tennessee.
+Haynesworth also played for Washington (2009-10), New England (2011) and Tampa Bay (2011).

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL